 Designed with kids in mind, this small, cute whale humidifier could be used as an aromatherapy diffuser or as a humidifier to keep moisture in the room.
-It has a colour changing light with 7 colours, and is made to automatically shut off after 5-7 hours.
+It has a colour changing light with seven colours, and is made to automatically shut off after five to seven hours.
 The ultrasonic technology also means it is extremely quiet when it is working to not disturb you when you are studying, working or sleeping.

 - Weight: 300g

 - 150ml Capacity

 One reviewer said: "This has been an absolute lifesaver for my coughing toddler with olbas oil added.
 Makes it through most of a 12hr night on the 'sleep' setting, or a few hours on the 'mist' setting when he's been particularly bad.
 The night light is good too, especially the fact you can choose a colour."

 Where is the best place to put a humidifier?

 You want to place it somewhere in your baby's room where they will not accidentally knock it over or be able to reach any wires.
 You'll also want to place it somewhere where the mist can disperse well into the room so you don't get a build-up of moisture on any surfaces or the ceiling.

 Be sure to check what size room your humidifier is made for.
 If your room is too small, you could find the humidifier causes condensation and damp.
 If the room is too big, it could be ineffective.

 How often should you clean it?